mhorga/mhorga.github.io/_posts/2015-07-11-passing-data-between-viewcontrollers.markdown

     }
 {% endhighlight %}

 For the third button we need to create another segue named __ButtonThreeSegue__ that connects buttonThree this time (not the first view) to the second view.
-Now, we override the method _prepareForSegue()_ method right after the _if_ statement append an __else__ statement where we handle the action for our second button:
+Now, we override the _prepareForSegue()_ method to pass the data when the third button is pressed:

 {% highlight swift %}
     override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {